Pretty-Good-Freedom-Tech/grapevine-modular-structure/README.md

 # Modular Structure of the Grapevine

-## Modules and APIs

-The Grapevine is divided into 4 categories of modules and 3 categories of APIs.
-(See Figure.)
+The Grapevine is divided into 4 categories of modules and 4 categories of APIs.
+(See the Figure below.)

 Categories of Modules:
 - **Raw Data Source** (e.g., a nostr relay)